In this article:

 Vitamin D can be obtained from dietary sources or supplementation; however, sun exposure is the main contributor to vitamin D levels.

 There is current evidence of the role of vitamin D deficiency in disease onset, progression, and exacerbation of respiratory infections, asthma, and COPD.
 Vitamin D appears to have a protective role against the susceptibility to and severity of respiratory infections.
 (8)

-Activated vitamin D also decreases the expression of rhinovirus receptors in endothelial cell cultures and PBMCs (peripheral blood mononuclear cells).
+Active vitamin D (1,25(OH)2D) modifies the production of antimicrobial cathelicidins and defensins that kill bacteria and induce wound repair.
+(9)(10) Activated vitamin D also decreases the expression of rhinovirus receptors in endothelial cell cultures and PBMCs (peripheral blood mononuclear cells).
 (11)

 Vitamin D also inhibits airway smooth muscle (ASM) cell proliferation, and a deficiency of this vitamin impairs normal lung development.
 Epidemiological evidence links low levels of vitamin D with wheeze and respiratory infections.
 (8)

 Recent studies have revealed many new sites of vitamin D and vitamin D receptors (VDRs) in organs, including the immune system, suggesting its potential in defense in inflammatory reactions and infection.

 7. Certain essential minerals

 Certain essential minerals have also been found to be protective in respiratory conditions.
 In children, increased intake of magnesium, calcium, and potassium is inversely related to asthma prevalence.